 Lack of Sleep Increases the Risk of Stroke

-Having more sleep can actually decrease your risk of both stroke and heart-related issues.
-This has been a common finding throughout history and has been supported by a number of studies.
-In fact, there has been so much research on this subject that scientists have stated that sleeping less than 7-8 hours a night can increase your risk of cardiovascular issues.
+Having more sleep can decrease your risk of both stroke and heart-related issues.
+This has been a common finding throughout history and has been supported by many studies.
+There has been so much research on this subject that scientists have stated that sleeping less than 7-8 hours a night can increase your risk of cardiovascular issues.
 Nobody knows the true reason behind this and the causality of the situation is confusing.
 However, this is beginning to have a clear correlation, so avoid sleepless nights.

 Less Sleep = Greater Risk of Depression

-The quality of your sleep has actually been linked to more than just depression, but suicide as well.
+The quality of your sleep has been linked to more than just depression, but suicide as well.
 People who sleep less are more likely to suffer from a range of psychological issues compared to people who sleep normally.
 An interesting statistic on the matter states that individuals with sleep disorders also suffer from depressive symptoms.
-Clearly, sleep is linked to depression in some way or form.
+Sleep is linked to depression in some way or form.

 You Feel Less Hungry Throughout the Day